AgnolaTommasoDev/provaschema/vocab.md

 # seat

-seat of the person as string
+seat of the person as integer

 ```
-  "seat": "5B"
+  "seat": 5
 ```